 A rebellious punk of the beat generation spends his days as an amateur dirt track driver in between partying and troublemaking.
 He eventually kidnaps his buddy's girlfriend, kills a few ...
 See full summary »

 The story involves a white supremist plot to taint the United States water supply with a toxin that is harmless to whites but lethal to blacks.
 The only obstacles that stand in the way of ...
 See full summary »

 A cowboy rides into a small town that is ruled with an iron fist by a corrupt Sheriff.
 He becomes involved with a pretty young town girl and some residents who are trying to oust the ...
 See full summary »

 Nine-year-old Amy has decided that klutzy neighbor Arthur is the one she's going to marry.
 However, Arthur is too busy trying, and failing miserably, to get a place on the football team to ...
 See full summary »

-17-year-old Jimmy Walker is brutally beaten by Manny Cole and two of his teen-age punk friends, Joey and Al, because Manny wants to move in on Jimmy's girl, Carole Fields.
+17-year-old Jimmy Wallace is brutally beaten by Manny Cole and two of his teen-age punk friends, Joey and Al, because Manny wants to move in on Jimmy's girl, Carole Fields.
 Later, Jimmy shows up at the hangout of the teenage crowd to take Carole away, and challenges Manny to a fight.
 Manny's two buddies move in with brass knuckles, and one of them pulls a pistol, which falls to the ground in the scuffle.
 Jimmy picks it up and shoots Manny and Al. A police officer orders Jimmy to surrender, but he panics, thinking he killed the pair, and dives into a small storeroom, and holds a man, woman and her baby as hostages...
 Written by

 Les Adams <firstname.lastname@example.org>

 2 of 2 people found this review helpful.

 Was this review helpful to you?